8 Things To Do When Remodeling Your Kitchen

-I would then turn my attention to your cabinets if you are doing them.
-Generally speaking, if you’re going to do a light colored countertop, then darker color cabinets contrast really well:
+I will then turn my attention to your cabinets if you do them.
+Generally speaking, if you’re going to do a light-colored countertop, then darker color cabinets contrast really nicely:

 The idea is to coordinate everything together in a natural manner.

-If you’re getting new cabinets, your options are to either get some prefabricated ones or have them custom made.
+If you’re getting new cabinets, your options are either getting some prefabricated ones or having them custom-made.

-If your cabinets can be refinished, that’s also a great option particularly because it saves you quite a bit of money.
+If you can refinish your cabinets, that’s also a great option, mainly because it saves you quite a bit of money.